berty/weshnet/docs/apis/protocoltypes.md

 | device_pk | [bytes](#bytes) |  | device_pk is the device sending the event, signs the message, must be the device of an admin of the group |
 | seed | [bytes](#bytes) |  | seed is the additional rendezvous point seed which should be used |

-<a name="weshnet-protocol-v1-GroupAddDeviceSecret"></a>
+<a name="weshnet-protocol-v1-GroupAddDeviceChainKey"></a>

-### GroupAddDeviceSecret
+### GroupAddDeviceChainKey
-GroupAddDeviceSecret is an event which indicates to a group member a device secret
+GroupAddDeviceChainKey is an event which indicates to a group member a device chain key

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |